knative/docs/serving/samples/helloworld-vertx/README.md

     COPY target/helloworld-1.0.0-SNAPSHOT.jar /deployments/
     ```

-1. Create a new file, `service.yaml` and copy the following service definition
+1. Create the `service.yaml` file.
+You must specify your Docker Hub username in `{username}`.
+You can also
-   into the file.
-Make sure to replace `{username}` with your Docker Hub username.
+   configure the `TARGET`, for example you can modify the `Eclipse Vert.x Sample v1` value.

     ```yaml
     apiVersion: serving.knative.dev/v1alpha1